cockroachdb/docs/src/current/v21.2/aws-dms.md

 - Configure a [replication instance](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_ReplicationInstance.Creating.html) in AWS.
 - Configure a [source endpoint](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.html) in AWS pointing to your source database.
 - Ensure you have a secure, publicly available CockroachDB cluster running v21.2.16 or later.
-- If you are migrating to a {{ site.data.products.db }} cluster and plan to [use replication as part of your migration strategy](#step-2-1-task-configuration), you must first **disable** [revision history for cluster backups](take-backups-with-revision-history-and-restore-from-a-point-in-time.html) for the migration to succeed.
+- If you are migrating to a CockroachDB {{ site.data.products.cloud }} cluster and plan to [use replication as part of your migration strategy](#step-2-1-task-configuration), you must first **disable** [revision history for cluster backups](take-backups-with-revision-history-and-restore-from-a-point-in-time.html) for the migration to succeed.
     {{site.data.alerts.callout_danger}}
     You will not be able to run a [point-in-time restore](take-backups-with-revision-history-and-restore-from-a-point-in-time.html#point-in-time-restore) as long as revision history for cluster backups is disabled.
 Once you [verify that the migration succeeded](#step-3-verify-the-migration), you should re-enable revision history.
     {{site.data.alerts.end}}